 Weather can be unpredictable and change quickly.
 For rainy, damp weather conditions, be sure that your sleeping bag is filled with a good quality synthetic.
 Down sleeping bags are delightful and toasty in snowy, dry weather but become completely useless if they get wet.
 But each have there need and use depending on your hunting style and location.

-If you are so fortunate to harvest an animal deep is some beautiful remote part of the wilderness, you’re going to have to find a way to get it out of there.
+Meat Pack Frame If you are so fortunate to harvest an animal deep is some beautiful remote part of the wilderness, you’re going to have to find a way to get it out.
 A good option is a sturdy meat pack with a heavy weight capacity.
 They are available as internal frame pack or external frame pack and both styles have advantages.
 Personally, we recommend an external frame pack with sturdy shoulder and hip straps for carrying out large animals such as moose or elk.
 The external design allows you to carry large and oddly shaped items, like a moose rack.
 Have a look at the Cabelas Alaskan

-As we discuss in great length on the Game Bag page of our website, we highly recommend Caribou Gear Game Bags and any variation of their quality meat care products.
+Game Bags As we discuss in great length on the Game Bag page of our website, we highly recommend Caribou Gear Game Bags and any variation of their quality meat care products.
 Also available is a citric acid spray kit.
 This handy little number allows you to spray citric acid mix on your freshly harvested meat to retard bacterial growth and protect it against insects.
 It’s a pretty useful item to have when you are in the field without refrigeration and the weather unexpectedly shifts into warmer temperatures.
+For the ultimate meat care system use Caribou Gear Game Bags.

 Western Hunting Magazine's - Meat Processing for the Western Hunter